 22. What are the output indicators for the new ERDF programme?

+You can find the ERDF regulations from the European Commission here.
 The output indicators are listed on pages 11/12.

 The Government is currently negotiating which of these common output indicators should be used in the English ESIF programme.

 We are awaiting clarification on: